 Option Awards (1)

-Number of Securities

-Underlying Number of Securities

-Unexercised Underlying Unexercised Option Option

-Options (#) Options (#) Exercise Expiration

-Name Exercisable (1) Unexercisable Price (7) () Date (7)
+Name Number of Securities Underlying Unexercised Options (#) Exercisable (1) Number of Securities Underlying Unexercised Options (#) Unexercisable Option Exercise Price (7) () Option Expiration Date (7)

-Evan Hafer 40,000 - N/A N/A
+Evan Hafer 40,000 N/A N/A

-Tom Davin 1,972 157(2) N/A N/A
+Tom Davin 1,972 157 (2) N/A N/A

-32,772 12,500(3) N/A N/A
+32,772 $12,500^{(3)}$ N/A N/A

-Toby Johnson 75(4) N/A N/A
+Toby Johnson 75 (4) N/A N/A

-- 10,000 (5) N/A N/A
+$10,000^{(5)}$ N/A N/A

-Andrew McCormick 2,000(6) N/A N/A
+Andrew McCormick $2,000^{(6)}$ N/A N/A

-(1) The equity awards disclosed in this table are Incentive Units of Authentic Brands ("Incentive Units"), which are intended to be profits interests for federal income tax purposes.
+- (1) The equity awards disclosed in this table are Incentive Units of Authentic Brands ("Incentive Units"), which are intended to be profits interests for federal income tax purposes.
 For more information on the Incentive Units, see "- Equity Incentives," below.
 Aside from the fact that the Incentive Units do not require the payment of an exercise price or have an option expiration date, we believe they are economically similar to stock options and, as such, they are reported in this table as "Option" awards.
-Awards reflected as "Unexercisable" are Incentive Units that have not yet vested.
-Awards reflected as "Exercisable" are Incentive Units that have vested, but remain outstanding.

-- (2) 156 Incentive Units were scheduled to vest at the end of each quarter through February 13, 2022, subject to Mr. Davin's continued employment.
+Awards reflected as "Unexercisable" are Incentive Units that have vested, but remain outstanding. - (2) 156 Incentive Units were scheduled to vest at the end of each quarter through February 13, 2022, subject to Mr. Davin's continued employment.
 The vesting of these Incentive Units accelerated in connection with the Business Combination and such units were converted to fully-vested Common Units of Authentic Brands.
 For additional discussion, see "- Potential Payments upon Termination or Change in Control." - (3) 3,125 Incentive Units were scheduled to vest at the end of each quarter through January 7, 2023, subject to Mr. Davin's continued employment.
 The vesting of these Incentive Units accelerated in full upon the Closing of the Business Combination and such units were converted to fully-vested Common Units of Authentic Brands.
-For additional discussion, see "- Potential Payments upon Termination or Change in Control." - (4) Represents a grant of Incentive Units Ms. Johnson received in connection with her prior service as a member of the Company's Board of Directors.
+For additional discussion, see "- Potential Payments upon Termination or Change in Control."

+- (4) Represents a grant of Incentive Units Ms. Johnson received in connection with her prior service as a member of the Company's Board of Directors.
 In connection with her commencement of employment, Ms. Johnson forfeited the remainder of this grant. - (5) 2,000 Incentive Units vested upon the Closing of the Business Combination and were converted to fully-vested Common Units of Authentic Brands 500 Incentive Units will vest on August 11, 2022 and 625 Incentive Units will vest at the end of each subsequent quarter through August 11, 2025, subject to Ms. Johnson's continued employment.
-For additional discussion, see "- Potential Payments upon Termination or Change in Control."

-- (6) 400 Incentive Units vested upon the Closing of the Business Combination and such units were converted to fully-vested Common Units of Authentic Brands, and 100 Incentive Units vest on September 13, 2022 and 125 Incentive Units will vest at the end of each subsequent quarter through September 13, 2025, subject to Mr. McCormick's continued employment.
+For additional discussion, see "- Potential Payments upon Termination or Change in Control." - (6) 400 Incentive Units vested upon the Closing of the Business Combination and such units were converted to fully-vested Common Units of Authentic Brands, and 100 Incentive Units vest on September 13, 2022 and 125 Incentive Units will vest at the end of each subsequent quarter through September 13, 2025, subject to Mr. McCormick's continued employment.
 For additional discussion, see "- Potential Payments upon Termination or Change in Control." - (7) These awards are not traditional options, and therefore, there is no exercise price or expiration date associated with them.